acmutd/hackportal/README.md

 - Report submission/ Ask a question
 - Built-in and easy to set up schedule
 - Hacker, Admin, and Super Admin roles
-- Admin console to send announcement, update user roles, show number of check-ins, swag claims, and more.
+- Admin console to send announcement, update user roles, show number of check-ins, swag claims
+- And more!

 ## Set up
 Follow the instructions in the [set-up docs](./docs/set-up.md) to set up HackPortal for your hackathon.

 ## Making Changes
+Want to contribute?
 Follow the instructions in the [contributor docs](./docs/contributors.md) to see contributing guidelines.

 ## HackPortal Contributors